shssoichiro/avsser/README.md

 ## Dependencies

-Requires ffmpeg to be installed on your system.
+Certain features require ffmpeg and mkvtoolnix to be installed on your system.

 ## Versioning